r7perezyera/Cisco-IOS-Command-CheatSheets/router_commands.md

 # :construction: Work in progress! :construction:

-# Router command cheat-sheet
+# CCNA Router command cheat-sheet
-#### Useful router commands for CCNA2 (Routing and Switching Essentials) Cisco Networking Academy course.
+#### Useful router commands for CCNA2 v6 (Routing and Switching Essentials) Cisco Networking Academy course.
+---
+### :warning: Please note that CCNA v6 is outdated!
+As of February 24 2020 the new exam version (200-301) and Netacad course material are available.
+I'm doing my best to keep these cheat-sheets updated with the same content you can find in the new Netacad course versions.
+---
 ## Table of contents

 - [Important ``show`` commands](#important-show-commands)